There is a new buzzword in the world of finance, and it’s ethical investing.

 - ETHI – BetaShares Global Sustainability Leaders ETF

-ETHI is similar, but focussing on global companies with ESG values.
+ETHI is similar, but focusing on global companies with ESG values.

 Note that these two ETFs make up 72% of the portfolio with the rest made up of government bonds and cash, which aren’t ethical in the same way the main two ETFs are.

-I’ve written about Raiz in my article on investing apps and this can help explain the process and cost of using a product like this.
+I’ve written about Raiz in my article on investing apps and this can help explain the process and cost of using a product like their Emerald portfolio.

 Build a DIY Portfolio with Ethical ETFs in Australia